Annual Awards of Business Excellence (AABE)

 Companies or organizations that have been nominated in previous years but not selected may be nominated again.

-Previous award recipients are also eligible, except for those recognized in the past five years.
-(Companies that where honored during the years of 2013-2017 are ineligible).
+Previous award recipients are also eligible, except for those recognized in the past five years under the same category.

 Companies or organizations may be nominated in multiple categories as long as they meet the criteria, but may only be honored in one category.
 The judges, at their discretion, may move a nominee into the category they believe most suitable.